benroberts999/ampsci/doc/01-diracSCAS_input.md

-  onlyDiagonal;   //[t] default = false radialIntegral; //[b] default = false rpa;            //[b] default = true omega;          //[r] default = 0.0
+  onlyDiagonal;   //[t] default = false radialIntegral; //[b] default = false rpa;            //[b] default = true omega;          //[r] default = 0.0, or [t] ('each') }
-}
 ```
 * printBoth: Print <a|h|b> and <b|h|a> ? false by default.
 (For _some_ operators, e.g., involving derivatives, this is a good test of numerical error.
 For most operators, values will be trivially the same; reduced matrix elements, sign may be different.)
 * onlyDiagonal: If true, will only print diagonal MEs <a|h|a>
 * radialIntegral: calculate radial integral, or reduced matrix elements (difference depends on definition of operator in the code)
 * rpa: Include RPA (core polarisation) corrections to MEs, using TDHF method (note: mostly works, but not 100% yet)
 * omega: frequency for solving TDHF/RPA equations, should be positive.
-Put "-1" to solve at the frequency for each transition (i.e., re-solve TDHF for each transition).
+Put "omega=each;" to solve at the frequency for each transition (i.e., re-solve TDHF for each transition).

 ### Available operators: